isomerpages/pa-corp/pages/Scam Alert.md

 #### NUMBER CHECKER

-Use this tool to check if the call you received from MOH is genuine.
+Use this tool to check if the call you received from PA is genuine.
 Stay vigilant and safe.

 [Verify your PA Call](/Authenticity-Check)